Health + Wellness

 Behavioral Health Services

-There is no charge to the student for any of these services, and there is no limit to the number of appointments a student can make.
+There is no charge to the student for any of these services, which are available to enrolled students when classes are in session.
+There is no limit to the number of appointments a student can make.
 In addition, if the student needs transportation to Colony Care then Olin will cover that charge as well.
 Most appointments occur at Colony Care's Wellesley office but a limited number of appointments are offered on campus each week.
-Transportation for off-campus appointments can be arranged by calling Public Safety at 781-239-5555 or by using the Olin College account in the Uber app.
+Transportation for off-campus appointments can be arranged by using the Olin College account in the Uber app.
 Uber rides will be sponsored by the College for transport between campus and Colony Care only.

 Please note that students have the option of utilizing private insurance to access mental health services independently, but should check with their provider for information about coverage terms and conditions.
 Olin students are not eligible to use Counseling and Psychological Services at Babson.